gmattos/Cytrus_The_Best_Keyword_Wordlist_Generator/README.md

 After this, these combinatios are triplicated of yours uppercased, lowercased and titled variations.

-Parameters model: [maximum passwords size] [n-strings...]
+Parameters model: [minimum passwords size] [maximum passwords size] [n-strings...]

 Example:                                 :~$ sudo python3 8 14 car 18 02 pythonic kali pwnd

 I limited the maximum passwords size possibility to 24, by security purposes on my testing time, be welcome to change this or every else.